Palmyra: Syrian civil war

-Syrian government forces supported by Russian airstrikes recaptured Palmyra on 27 March 2016 after intense fighting against ISIL fighters.
+The Syrian Army supported by Russian airstrikes recaptured Palmyra on 27 March 2016.
 According to initial reports, the damage to the archaeological site was less extensive than anticipated, with numerous structures still standing.
-Following the recapture of the city, Russian de-mining teams began clearing mines planted by ISIL prior to their retreat.
-Following heavy fighting, ISIL briefly reoccupied the city on 11 December 2016, prompting an offensive by the Syrian Army which retook the city on 2 March 2017.

-On 7 December 2024, Palmyra was retaken by the Syrian Free Army.
-Damage to the city was heavy.
+Russian de-mining teams began clearing mines planted by IS prior to their retreat.
+Following heavy fighting, IS briefly reoccupied the city on 11 December 2016, prompting an offensive by the Syrian Army which retook the city on 2 March 2017.
+On 7 December 2024, Palmyra was captured by the Syrian Free Army, a day before the fall of the Assad regime.
+The Syrian transitional government stationed guards as to protect the area from further damage.